johnvanderton/flysh/README.md

 ### How to define the filter selector ?

-#### What is a filter selector ?
+#### **What is a filter selector ?**

 Flysh is entirely relying on the JQuery library and, in a same time, fully inherits from its powerful 'selector' feature.
-Specificly profiled to perform deep DOM parsing operations, Flysh is only using a part of what Jquery can do.
+Specificly designed to perform deep DOM parsing operations, Flysh is only using a part of what Jquery can do.
 For more informations please refer to the next references, https://api.jquery.com/multiple-selector/ and https://api.jquery.com/descendant-selector/

 **Simple example,**